Boston Dynamics will ship Spot with a robot arm ‘in a few months’ and for home use ‘someday’

 Raibert shared the latest news at the Collision from Home conference today.
 The first part of his talk was a repeat of his previous appearances, including at Web Summit in November (see our in-depth interview).
 But with Spot commercial sales kicked off and with COVID-19 opening the door wider to autonomous technologies like drones and robots, Raibert had plenty more to add.

 Today, Boston Dynamics customers largely use Spot to keep employees out of harm’s way, doing dangerous work so humans don’t have to.
-But Raibert envisions Spot taking care of the disabled, the elderly, and helping the general public in the home with everyday tasks.
+But Raibert envisions Spot taking care of the disabled and the elderly, and helping the general public in the home with everyday tasks.
 He also emphasized that Boston Dynamics hopes other companies will step in to build out the Spot ecosystem.

 “Part of the idea of Spot as a platform is that we’re not going to do all the development,” Raibert said.
 “We’re going to work with other people who have their own ideas.”